MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/performance/performance-developer.md

 For more information about Page Background Tasks, see [Page Background Tasks](../developer/devenv-page-background-tasks.md).

+### Making Edit-in-Excel faster
+The Edit in Excel feature uses UI pages exposed through OData.
+This means that triggers need to be run for all records returned from the [!INCLUDE[prod_short](../developer/includes/prod_short.md)] server to Excel.
+As a developer, you need to make your AL code conditional on the ClientType.
+Specifically, avoid updating factboxes, avoid calculation, and avoid defaulting logic.

 ## Writing efficient Web Services

 [!INCLUDE[prod_short](../developer/includes/prod_short.md)]  supports for Web services to make it easier to integrate with external systems.
 As a developer, you need to think about performance of web services both seen from the [!INCLUDE[prod_short](../developer/includes/prod_short.md)] server (the endpoint) and as seen from the consumer (the client).

 ### Endpoint performance